JafarRizvi/MarqueMS/README.md

 # MarqueMS - Event Management Hall's Management System

 Welcome to **MarqueMS**, a comprehensive solution for managing event halls!
-This system simplifies the booking, scheduling, and management of event spaces, providing a seamless experience for both administrators and clients.
+This system is to simplify the process of booking, scheduling, and management of event spaces, providing a seamless experience for both administrators and clients.

 ## Table of Contents